baulum/WebLook/README.md

 - **DEBUGGING**: Flag for debugging mode.

 If the file doesn't exist, it will be created automatically with default values.
+If any of the values is not "None" than the user will be prompted to put it in the console.

 ### Default Configuration
 ```ini